Setting priorities to solve the global nutrition crisis

 But what now?
 How to take all of this activity and turn it into real action that reduces nutrition-related deaths and disabilities?

 First, we need to know what is causing the most nutrition-related deaths to understand where immediate action can have the greatest impact on human health.
 Second, we need to identify the largest populations at greatest risk of nutrition-related death, by age and gender to know which populations to target.
 And third, we need a list of the countries where nutrition-related deaths are concentrated in order to fully engage the right set of governments and non-state actors.
+This information will help prioritize the right issues, populations, and actors so that investments have the greatest possible impact on the global nutrition crisis and the achievement of the Sustainable Development Goals (SDGs).

 What causes the most nutrition-related deaths?

-Diet-related deaths have risen sharply compared to deaths from child and maternal malnutrition and nutritional deficiencies.
-Between 1990 and 2019, diet-related deaths rose by a massive 47%, compared to declines of 60% for child and maternal malnutrition-related deaths and 67% for deaths caused by nutritional deficiencies.
+Diet-related deaths have risen sharply compared to deaths from child and maternal malnutrition.
+Between 2010 and 2019, diet-related deaths rose by 16%, compared to declines of 30% for child and maternal malnutrition-related deaths.
+The steepest declines in child and maternal nutrition-related deaths were from vitamin A deficiency (-60%), zinc deficiency (-60%), child stunting (-48%), discontinued breastfeeding (-44%), and child underweight (-39%).
+Direct deaths from malnutrition have fallen by 22% over the period.

 Who is vulnerable to nutrition-related deaths?

+In contrast, females make up 55% of direct deaths from malnutrition, due to the larger numbers of young girls and elderly women who die from protein-energy malnutrition.
+In fact, 73% of direct deaths from this form of malnutrition are concentrated among women and children.
 The one area where the burden of nutrition-related deaths falls exclusively on females is iron deficiency.
 In addition to contributing to the deaths of an estimated 42,000 women, iron deficiency is a major cause of Disability Adjusted Life Years (DALYs) for women.
+Only unsafe sex is a higher behavioral risk for women aged 15-49 years, according to the GBD.

 Where are the most nutrition-related deaths?

 Countries from almost every region of the world are on this list indicating the wide spread of nutrition-related deaths.
 However, most diet-related deaths are in middle- and high-income countries while most child and malnutrition-related deaths and deaths from nutritional deficiencies are in low- and middle-income countries across South Asia and Sub-Saharan Africa, due to the heavy burdens in India, Pakistan, Nigeria, and others.
+It is important to note that five countries are struggling with high numbers of nutrition-related deaths across all three categories – dietary risks, child and maternal malnutrition, and nutritional deficiencies – including India, China, Indonesia, Pakistan, and Bangladesh, which is a reflection of the double-burden of malnutrition across Asia.

 What now?

 The critical first step in reversing the global nutrition crisis is setting the right priorities.
 If governments, companies, and civil society can agree that action on the following issues among specific populations and countries will have the greatest impact on reducing nutrition-related deaths and disabilities, the world will be better positioned to tackle the crisis.
+The GBD analysis suggests that prioritizing the following five nutrition issues in the highlighted populations has the greatest potential to prevent nutrition-related deaths (in order of impact):

-Unlike diet and child and maternal malnutrition which raise the risk of death, nutritional deficiencies are still a direct cause of death for an estimated 252,000 people.
+(4) Protein-Energy Malnutrition: Unlike diet and child and maternal malnutrition which raise the risk of death, nutritional deficiencies are still a direct cause of death for an estimated 252,000 people.
 This is unacceptable.
 Efforts to eliminate deaths from protein-energy malnutrition should target women aged 15 to 49 and children under five in Nigeria, India, the Democratic Republic of Congo, Ethiopia, Madagascar, Mali, Tanzania, Chad, Angola, and Burkina Faso.

-As a leading cause of disability for women of workforce age, efforts to reduce iron deficiency anemia should focus on women aged 15 to 49 and children under five in Nigeria, India, Democratic Republic of Congo, Ethiopia, Madagascar, Mali, Tanzania, Chad, Angola, and Burkina Faso, Pakistan, Indonesia, Bangladesh, and Afghanistan.
+(5) Iron Deficiency: As a leading cause of disability for women of workforce age, efforts to reduce iron deficiency anemia should focus on women aged 15 to 49 and children under five in Nigeria, India, Democratic Republic of Congo, Ethiopia, Madagascar, Mali, Tanzania, Chad, Angola, and Burkina Faso, Pakistan, Indonesia, Bangladesh, and Afghanistan.

 Aligning the actions of the global health agencies responsible for nutrition and the donors who support their work with these nutrition priorities in these populations and countries, is our best bet at reducing nutrition-related deaths in the world.